sohjnthn/sohjnthn.github.io/README.md

 https://drive.google.com/file/d/1mlnvFGSrDSyNyQmFleMOyMN0GAYcl0a_/view?usp=sharing

+It is noted that the splash image displays the centre of the application logo image by default.

 The process which was advised by Google - Gemini is as follows:

 "Three-stage local building for Android .apk file